ING Banner

 6. Phase 2: observing preparation

-All open-time observations go through a phase-2 system to generate groups (or observing blocks), one per target.
+All open-time observations go through a phase-2 system to generate "groups", which the robotic scheduler uses to create observing blocks (see below).
 The THE Consortium provides and maintains the Phase 2 submission tool, and ING organises the submission by open-time applicants of Phase 2 to the observations database.

 7. HARPS3 observations

-A HARPS3 observation block (or group) consists of a target acquisition followed by a series of exposures.
+A HARPS3 observation block consists of a target acquisition followed by a series of exposures.

 Target acquisition